By now, the damaging effects of the present pandemic are felt in nearly every corner of the globe.

 But not all hope is lost.

-If you find yourself without a job as a result of the current recession, there are steps you can take to save yourself from financial ruin, as insurmountable a task as it may seem.
+If you find yourself without a job due to the current recession, there are steps you can take to save yourself from financial ruin, as insurmountable a task as it may seem.

 Step 1: Take a Breather